alexpohl/alexpohl.github.io/_pages/GRISLI_howto.md

 ```
 You should obtain 12 files in the form `440tc_EccN_1680_month??.nc` in directory `GRISLI/generate_boundary_conditions/MONTH`.

+{:start="2"}
 2. Interpolate these climatic boundary conditions onto the GRISLI grid by entering directory `GRISLI/generate_boundary_conditions/interpolate_to_GRISLI_grid` and executing the bash script `LMDZ_2_GRISLI_cdo_updated.ksh`:

 ```bash
 ./LMDZ_2_GRISLI_cdo_updated.ksh
 ```

 The script will ask you to chose the variable that you want to interpolate.
 First run the script for `t2m`, then do the same for `precip`.
-If everything goes well, the script should provide some graphical output and you should obtain two files `t2m_440tcEccN1680_hemisud.ijz` and `precip_440tcEccN1680_hemisud.ijz`.
+If everything goes well, the script should provide some graphical output (with the Antarctic coastline overlain, this is expected) and you should obtain two files `t2m_440tcEccN1680_hemisud.ijz` and `precip_440tcEccN1680_hemisud.ijz`.

+{:start="3"}
 3. Place these climatic forcing fields into `GRISLI/GRISLI-version8-svn/INPUT`.
 They are ready to be used for your own experiments.

 ## topo